Jungkook's net worth and most expensive things owned by the BTS singer

 Jungkook’s uber-luxe apparel

 Jungkook always aces the fashion game both on and off the stage.
 His eye-catching outfits and funky accessories cost a bomb.
 For the historic FIFA opening act, Jungkook flaunted some iconic Versace pieces, while his boots were from Bottega Veneta’s collection.
 Jungkook sported the Versace 2022 F/W Collection Barocco Silhouette Bomber Jacket which costs a whopping USD 14,775.
-He paired it up with Versace’s 2023 S/S Runway Inside Jacket and Medusa Biggie Cargo Pants (USD 1,424.66).
-His swanky lug boots cost about USD 1,650.
+He paired it up with Versace’s 2023 S/S Runway Inside Jacket and Medusa Biggie Cargo Pants (USD 1,424.66/INR 1.17 lakh approx.).
+His swanky lug boots cost about USD 1,650 (INR 1.36 lakh approx.).

 View this post on Instagram